GreptimeTeam/docs/docs/user-guide/logs/manage-pipelines.md

+---
+description: Guides on creating, deleting, and managing pipelines in GreptimeDB for parsing and transforming log data, including built-in pipelines and debugging.
+---

 # Manage Pipelines

 In GreptimeDB, each `pipeline` is a collection of data processing units used for parsing and transforming the ingested log content.
 This document provides guidance on creating and deleting pipelines to efficiently manage the processing flow of log data.